 Recruitment & Selection

-To highlight OYCI’s commitment to promoting equality diversity and inclusion from the beginning of the employment relationship, all vacancies will be aimed at as wide a group as possible and any advertisement for a vacancy within OYCI will state that an equality, diversity and inclusion policy is in place.
+To highlight OYCI’s commitment to promoting equality, diversity and inclusion from the beginning of the employment relationship, all vacancies will be aimed at as wide a group as possible and any advertisement for a vacancy within OYCI will state that an equality, diversity and inclusion policy is in place.

 It is OYCI’s policy that all recruitment decisions will be based completely on the merits and abilities of candidates alone and no other criteria will be used.

-To achieve this, equality diversity and inclusion practices will be integrated into every stage of the recruitment and selection process.
+To achieve this, equality, diversity and inclusion practices will be integrated into every stage of the recruitment and selection process.

 A fair recruitment process will remove barriers to the employment of people of different backgrounds.
 This will enable OYCI to recruit from the widest pool of talent, potentially raising the standard of their intake and therefore increasing the opportunity of a more diverse workforce which reflects the community it is serving.
 A more diverse workforce will improve the organisation’s service delivery, as it will include staff with more knowledge and experience and will meet and aid in meeting the needs and aspirations of service users and potential service users.